Linaro/lava/doc/v2/first-installation.rst

 * The master needs the ``lava-server`` package installed, just as on a :ref:`single_instance`.

 * A worker only needs the ``lava-dispatcher`` package installed.

-When prompted during package installation, configure it for a :ref:`pipeline installation
+  .. seealso:: :ref:`pipeline installation
   <setting_up_pipeline_instance>`.

 As you expand your setup, you will also need to do some configuration of